5 Ways to Avoid Overspending on Your Honeymoon

 5. Plan Ahead to Score Discounts and Deals

 Finally, planning can save you big bucks on your honeymoon.
 Sign up for deal alerts from your destination on sites like Groupon or Living Social; you might score a big discount on a fun activity.
-If you know that you’re going to visit a particular attraction, check the website for any advance purchase deals.
+If you know that you’re going to visit a particular attraction, check the website for any advance purchase deals, or visit sites like Viator to book multiple packages and save.
 Many museums, parks, and other attractions offer discounts when you purchase tickets in advance.
 Or, get your wedding party to spread the word about your honeymoon destination and plans.
 Your guests might help you out by giving you gift cards or tickets to use on your honeymoon, reducing how much you have to spend out of pocket.

 Honeymooning on a budget doesn’t mean you must forgo the romance or luxury you’ve been dreaming of.
 By making a few smart choices and planning ahead, you’ll still have a dream trip without coming home to big credit card bills and tons of debt.